MicrosoftDocs/nav-content/dynamics-nav-app/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 ---
-    title: How to Set Up Basic Warehouses with Operations Areas | Microsoft Docs
+    title: How to Set Up Basic Warehouses with Operations Areas
     description: If internal operation areas such as production or assembly exist in basic warehouse configurations where locations use the **Bin Mandatory** setup field and possibly the **Require Pick** and **Require Put-away** setup fields, then you use three basic warehouse documents to record your warehouse activities for internal operation areas.